giordano-lucas/dex-cyclic-arbitrage/index.md

 * Use a min max scaler that reduce the range fo the features to [0,1] by applying the following transformation to each feature $$x_i$$ :
          $$x_i=\frac{x_i-min(x_i)}{max(x_i)-min(x_i)}$$

-After taken the `log` features somhow look Gaussian, so we decided to opt for the standard scaler in this first milestone.
+After taken the `log` global features showed in the data exploration section somhow look Gaussian.
+Hence, we decided to opt for the standard scaler.

+Moreover, token pairs can have very different scales in terms of quote and gas prices.
+Therefore, it might be worthy to define a custom scaling mecanism for each of these pairs.
+As expected, the latter approach yields better performance in the following machine learning tasks.
+However, it requires more processing power than the first approach.
+We had to restrict the number of rows in the dataset to be able to leverage it.
 # Cycle embedding

 ## Movitation